danielhatch7/startup/README.md

 - **Calls to third party endpoints** - I used the random quote generator api to put a random quote on the resultsView.html page
 - **Backend service endpoints** - Endpoints for voting results and voting information like questions and responses.
 Endpoints to start and end voting session
 - **Frontend calls service endpoints** - I did this using the fetch function.
 I fetched the voting totals and voting question information.
 I also used fetch to update a user's vote if they changed their mind.

+## DB deliverable

+For this deliverable I stored the votes for all voting sessions in the database.

+- **MongoDB Atlas database created** - done!
+- **Endpoints for data** - My stubbed out endpoints now process the data and send it to Mongo.
+- **Stores data in MongoDB** - Everything stores/retrieves data in MongoDB as expected.

+## Login deliverable

+For this deliverable I associate the votes with the logged in user.

+- **User registration** - Creates a new account in the database.
+- **existing user** - Stores the votes under the same user if the user already exists.
+- **Use MongoDB to store credentials** - Stores both user and their votes.
+- **Restricts functionality** - You cannot vote until you have logged in.